connexcs/docs/calling-card.md

 ### Generate New

 To generate a new calling card;
-1. Click on "Generate New" button, as highlighted in the image below.
+1. Click on "'+'" button, as highlighted in the image below.

 ![alt text][cc-2]